-Data Element Valid Values Definition 82.
-Urgent / Emergent 1 = AMI performed as primary revascularization during an acute MI, immediately (within minutes to a few hours) after angioplasty disaster, or while the patient is still in Cardiogenic shock . -Emergent Salvage surgeries are performed on a patient undergoing CPR en route to operating room or in the operating room prior to induction of anesthesia.
+Data Element Valid Values Definition performed as primary revascularization during an acute MI, immediately (within minutes to a few hours) after angioplasty disaster, or while the patient is still in Cardiogenic shock. -Emergent Salvage surgeries are performed on a patient undergoing CPR en route to operating room or in the operating room prior to induction of anesthesia.
 Patient is pulse less within hour prior to surgery.
-Choose one reason from the list below that best describes why this operation was considered urgent /Emergent Salvage 2 = Anatomy emergent, or emergent/salvage.
-Reason 3 = Aortic Aneurysm STS Sequence #: 1990 4 = Aortic Dissection Intent/Clarification: See list for options.
-There is no hierarchy - choose the primary reason the procedure 1990 5 = CHF 6 = Device Failure is urgent or emergent.
-There may be multiple reasons, choose one that best describes this patient's clinical state.
+82. Urgent / Emergent /Emergent Salvage 1 = AMI 2 = Anatomy Choose one reason from the list below that best describes why this operation was considered urgent emergent, or emergent/salvage.
+Reason 3 = Aortic Aneurysm chergent, or energent, survage.
+STS Sequence #: 4 = Aortic Dissection Intent/Clarification: See list for options.
+There is no hierarchy - choose the primary reason the procedure 1990 5 = CHF is urgent or emergent.
+There may be multiple reasons, choose one that best describes this patient's 6 = Device Failure clinical state.
 The reason is patient specific and needs to be taken from the surgeon's notes.
-For example: 7=Diagnostic/Intervention clinical state.
-The reason is patient specific and needs to be taken from the surgeon's notes.
-For example. al Unstable angina at the time of admission would be coded unstable angina at the time of surgery.
-Procedure Complication g variety garage, particular and garage grant gr 8 = Endocarditis If a patient has severe aortic and mitral valve stenosis, but also has symptoms such as dyspnea on 10 = IABP exertion (DOE), paroxysmal nocturnal dyspnea (PND), congestion on x-ray or pedal edema that has been 11 = Infected Device treated as CHF, code "CHF" as the most appropriate choice.
-12 = Intracardiac mass or Well and of contracts of Construction of College Whether the Francisco best and the flat thrombus 13 = Ongoing Ischemia Valve dysfunction is defined as a structural failure with that valve.
+For example: 7=Diagnostic/Intervention al Unstable angina at the time of admission would be coded unstable angina at the time of surgery.
+Procedure Complication 8 = Endocarditis If a patient has severe aortic and mitral valve stenosis, but also has symptoms such as dyspnea on 10 = IABP exertion (DOE), paroxysmal nocturnal dyspnea (PND), congestion on x-ray or pedal edema that has been 11 = Infected Device treated as CHF, code "CHF" as the most appropriate choice.
+12 = Intracardiac mass or Makes due for sting is defined as a structural failure with the table.
+For we athetic values of sectors of leaflet thrombus 13 = Ongoing Ischemia Valve dysfunction is defined as a structural failure with that valve.
 For prosthetic valves - fractured leaflet, thrombus formation, pannus development which impedes flow through the valve orifice, or valvular 14 = PCI Incomplete dehiscence (coming loose or disconnected at the suture line).
 Native valve dysfunction includes papillary without rupture or torn leaflet.
 Rupture or dissection during cardiac cath; Perforation, tamponade following clinical deterioration cardiac cath-does not include stent closure.
 15 = PCI or attempted PCI with Clinical Deterioration STS Update Endocarditis - This choice is for patients with infectious endocarditis.
 Patients with Marantic 16 = Pulmonary Edema Endocarditis or Libman - Sacks Endocarditis (Nonbacterial Thrombotic Endocarditis) (Lupus) reason for 17 = Pulmonary Embolus surgery should not be captured as endocarditis.
-For those patients, capture Valve dysfunction as the 18 = Rest Angina 19 = Shock Circulatory reason for surgery.
-Support STS Update Shock, Circulatory Support - Shock can be chemically or mechanically supported with IV 20 = Shock No Circulatory inotrope or vasopressor medications or mechanical assist device to maintain cardiac output [CO].
-Support 21 = Syncope 22 = Transplant 23 = Trauma
+For those patients, capture Valve dysfunction as the 18 = Rest Angina reason for surgery.
+19 = Shock Circulatory Support STS Update Shock, Circulatory Support - Shock can be chemically or mechanically supported with IV 20 = Shock No Circulatory inotrope or vasopressor medications or mechanical assist device to maintain cardiac output [CO].
+Support 21 = Syncope 22 = Transplant 22 = Transplant 23 = Trauma 25 - Haulia